Strategy

 Reliability

-Ability to address any challenges to ensure success for the business
+to ensure success for the business

 Growth

-Effective production ramp-up and upgrade, leverage of groundbreaking technologies and development of our people
+Effective production ramp-up and upgrade,

 Collaboration

-Commitment and ability of our employees to achieve goals and objectives through teamwork
+to achieve goals and objectives through teamwork

 Professionalism